moira-alert/doc/source/installation/configuration.rst

 ^^^^^^^^^^^^^^^^^^

 In Moira 2.9 Prometheus Remote metric source was added.
-It works like Graphite remote metric source, but uses mrometheus metrics and PromQL instead.
-It makes queries to Prometheus api ar Victoria Metrics VMSelect api.
+It works like Graphite remote metric source, but uses prometheus metrics and PromQL instead.
+It makes queries to Prometheus api or Victoria Metrics VMSelect api.

-Proemtheus Checker can be counfigured to use retries when trying to fetch metrics.
+Prometheus Checker can be counfigured to use retries when trying to fetch metrics.
 We recommend to use 3 retries with the retry timeout of `10s`.

 .. _notifier-configuration: